isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-do-bed-bug-bombs-work.markdown

 - It can even trigger Asthma and allergic reaction, especially in children.
 ## **How Much Does It Cost to Buy a Bed Bug Bomb?**
 The cost of a package of bed bug bombs varies according to quantity, number of canisters in a single kit, or the manufacturers costing system.
-However, you will require between 10 to 50 US dollars to purchase a package.Â  This may vary according to economic shift too.
+However, you will require between 10 to 50 US dollars to purchase a package.
+This may vary according to economic shift too.
 ## Conclusion
 Bed bug bombs do work by killing all eggs, nymphs, and adult bed bugs that come into contact with it.
 However, bed bugs that are in unreachable hideouts will not be killed.
 This method is affected by incomplete air circulation within the room being treated.
 Proper administration of bed bug bombs is important to avoid side effects associated with it.